Test and trace: How the U.S. could emerge from coronavirus lockdowns

 Testing

-To get to this phase of the pandemic, states would first need to ramp up their ability to test people who may have been exposed and those who are showing symptoms.
+To get to that phase of the pandemic, states would first need to ramp up their abilities to test people who may have been exposed and those who are showing symptoms.

-In many states, such as New York, test shortages meant only patients requiring hospitalization were being tested.
-This resulted in many mild cases not being counted in official tallies.
+In many states, such as New York, test shortages meant that only patients requiring hospitalization were being tested.
+That resulted in many mild cases' not being counted in official tallies.

-If a patient tests positive, the individual would then go into isolation and public health officials would begin a process known as contact tracing, which involves mapping whom the patient has interacted with, and therefore who else may have been exposed to the virus.
+If a patient tests positive, he or she would then go into isolation, and public health officials would begin a process known as contact tracing, which involves mapping whom the patient has interacted with and therefore who else may have been exposed to the virus.

 "We would try to understand where they went, what they did, who they were with when they were symptomatic — or even a bit before — with the understanding that this is the period when they were most likely to be infectious," said Dr. Mike Reid, an assistant professor of medicine at the Center for Global Health Delivery and Diplomacy at the University of California, San Francisco.

-The principle behind this idea is guided by the virus’s “basic reproduction number” — an epidemiological concept known as R0 (pronounced R-naught) — which is an estimated measure of a pathogen’s transmissibility.
+The principle is guided by the virus' "basic reproduction number" — an epidemiological concept known as R0 (pronounced R-naught) — which is an estimated measure of a pathogen's transmissibility.
 In other words, it estimates how many people are likely to get the disease from one infected person.

-For this coronavirus, it’s estimated that between two to three people will get infected from one positive individual.
-Though this figure doesn’t remain static and can vary over time, it offers some clues about the contagiousness of a virus.
+For this coronavirus, it's estimated that two to three people will get infected from one positive person.
+Although that figure doesn't remain static and can vary over time, it offers some clues about the contagiousness of a virus.

 Tracing

-In a scenario where a city has relaxed its lockdown, health officials would need to be able to test quickly and then immediately start tracing people who have been in contact with someone who tested positive.
+In a scenario in which a city has relaxed its lockdown, health officials would need to be able to test quickly and then immediately start tracing people who have been in contact with someone who tested positive.

 The speed at which the coronavirus can spread makes it imperative for health officials to exhaustively map every interaction a positive individual has had in recent days.
-Public health departments conduct contact tracing on a regular basis for other diseases, but these efforts would need to be significantly expanded for them to be effective at stemming the spread of the coronavirus.
+Public health departments conduct contact tracing regularly for other diseases, but the efforts would need to expand significantly to stem the spread of the coronavirus.

 "We do this all the time in public health, but not at this scale," Rivers said.
 "It's very resource intensive.
 It takes a lot of time and personnel."

 Technology could also play a major role during the transition period.
 Last week, Apple and Google announced that they are teaming up to build software into Android and iPhone devices around the world to track encounters with people who are infected.
-California Gov. Gavin Newsom said he plans to incorporate smartphone contact tracing as part of his strategy for lifting statewide stay-at-home orders.
+California Gov. Gavin Newsom said he plans to incorporate smartphone contact in his strategy to lift statewide stay-at-home orders.

 "It's a hotly debated topic," he said.
 "We're clearly going to have to be really smart and sophisticated about how we approach a return."